avinashchoudhary2004/Business-Analysis-Portfolio/README.md

-# Welcome to Avinash Choudhary's Portfolio 👋
+# Welcome to my Portfolio

 Hello!
 I'm **Avinash Choudhary**, a **Mechanical Engineering Graduate** from **IIT Goa** with a strong passion for **Business Analysis, Data Analytics, and Problem-Solving**.